HITGIF/TextFieldBoxes/README.md

 #### 6. Max & Min Characters

 Use `app:maxCharacters` in xml or `setMaxCharacters(int _maxCharacters)` in java code to set the max characters count, and `app:minCharacters` in xml or `setMinCharacters(int _minCharacters)` in java code to set the min characters count.
-The bottom line will turn red when exceeding max or min characters limit.
-0, as default, means no max or min characters.
+The color of the bottom line will turn to `errorColor` (red by default) when exceeding max or min characters limit. `0`, as default, means no max or min characters.

+*NOTE: Space and line feed will NOT count.*

 ```xml
 app:maxCharacters="10"